brilliancebitcoin/void/README.md

 # Who is the coordinator in void wallet?

 Your wallet acts as the coordinator whenever you hit the Send button.
 It creates a psbt, goes out to find other people who use this wallet, and invites them to be in the coinjoin.
-(Actually that statement is aspirational -- right now you have to manually find people to do a coinjoin with and type in their pubkeys.
-Give it time.)
-Then you pass your psbt back and forth with your selected coinjoiners until everyone has contributed some coins and cosigned the transaction.
+Then you pass your psbt back and forth with your invited coinjoiners until everyone has contributed some coins and cosigned the transaction.
 Then you broadcast the signed transaction.
 Since *your wallet* is the coordinator for *your transactions,* you don't have to pay anyone to do the coordination for you, and law enforcers have no central intermediary to target for enforcement.
 They'll never know who is coordinating what!

-# Why is this wallet the ugliest wallet I've ever seen?

-It's not, it's stark and simple, which is only ugly to *some* people, not to me.
-The reason why it's stark and simple is because it's not done yet.
-I based it on [this project](https://github.com/supertestnet/vanilla-js-browser-wallet) in which I tried to make a general purpose wallet that any developer can customize to look how they want.
-I haven't customized this new wallet yet so it looks pretty much exactly like its dad.
-When all the functionalithy I want is present I'll try to make it prettier.
-(2 weeks TM.)

 # You said earlier that this wallet can only receive money if it's in a coinjoin.
 Can you say more about that?